 Weight and Size

 First up, we take a look at the unloaded bag.
 It’s not too big at all.
-I got the blue as Wiggle were out of black.
-However, having a big bright bag makes it easier to spot at the airport so do check out the limited edition colours which are pretty cool.
+They offer some bright colours which is useful as having a big bright bag makes it easier to spot at the airport so do check out the limited edition colours which are pretty cool.

 This bag weighs around 9kg unloaded.
 You can see we have 8 handles, which are attached in a very robust fashion.
 There are 2 on each end, and 2 on each side; enough to keep the baggage handlers happy!